 The Biblical Response:

 From my perspective Calvinists misunderstand the biblical concept of spiritual death.
 It is true that the Bible uses the term “dead” in regards to the spirits of unsaved people.
 But the question is in what sense is the spirit of man “dead”?
-As far as I understand them it seems they imagine that it means that the spirit of man is unconscious, inactive or in some way unable to respond even as Lazarus was when in his tomb.
+As far as I understand them it seems they imagine that it means that the spirit of man is unconscious, inactive or in some way unable to positively respond to God even as Lazarus was when in his tomb.

 First, it must be noted that the incident with Lazarus was given as illustration of the physical resurrection that will take place at the end of the world.
 In John chapter 5 Jesus taught that on judgment day he will command all men to be resurrected from the dead to face judgment.
 They will “hear his voice and come out.”
 In John chapter 11 Jesus is illustrating that he is the resurrection and the life.
 He proved that he has the authority to resurrect the dead both now and in the future.
 He is not illustrating spiritual resurrection, but physical resurrection.
 This is not to say we cannot illustrate spiritual death with the story of Lazarus, I just believe we need to understand that this not the primary purpose of the narrative and the analogy when used should not be pushed too far.

 But in Luke chapter 15 Jesus does illustrate spiritual death and spiritual resurrection in the parable of the prodigal son.
 The younger son, in selfish rebellion, left his father after asking for his inheritance in advance.
 The son isolated himself from the father.
 Soon the son faced serious difficulties.
 He was starving, oppressed and alone.
 Then he “came to his senses” and remembered that his father had everything he needed.
 He decided to return home and ask for mercy.
 On his return the father welcomed him home with joy.
 He threw a party and proclaimed that his son “was dead, and is alive; he was lost, and is found.”